csteach-org/python/3_programming/lessons/lists/README.md

 ## Exercises

-In **this** folder, create the files for the following exercises.

 **Exercise 1:** Create a file called `classRoll.py`.
 In it, do the following:

 1. Create the following list:
-    `roll = ['Jessica', 'Emily', 'Jordan', 'Kayley', 'Bruce', 'Michael', 'Everett', 'Lisa', 'Sam', 'Noah']`
+    `classList = ['Jessica', 'Emily', 'Jordan', 'Kayley', 'Bruce', 'Michael', 'Everett', 'Lisa', 'Sam', 'Noah']`
 2. Students take turns each week cleaning the class guinea pig cage.
-Print the name of the third student on the roll so they know it's their turn.
+Print the name of the third student on the class list so they know it's their turn.
 3. Create a variable called `enrolment` and assign it the number of students in the class (length of the list).
 4. A new student arrived - `'James'`.
-Add him to the roll.
+Add him to the class list.
 5. `'Jordan'` changed schools.
-Remove him from the roll.
+Remove him from the class list.
 6. `'Michael'` prefers to go by 'Mike'.
-Change his name on the roll.
+Change his name on the class list.
-7. (Challenge) Alphabetise the roll.
+7. (Challenge) Alphabetise the class list.
 8. (Challenge) Reverse the list.
 9. (Challenge) Print the name of a random student in the class.
 10. (Challenge) Create two lists, each with 5 students (one with the first half of the class, the other with the second)